 ABOUT PACIFIC BIODIESEL

-Headquartered in Kahului, Hawaii, Pacific Biodiesel was conceived in 1995 in response to serious environmental and health concerns surrounding unmanageable quantities of used cooking oil at the Central Maui Landfill.
-Robert King, then owner of King Diesel that maintains the landfill’s generators, proposed converting the restaurant waste into biodiesel that would fuel the generators.
+Headquartered in Kahului, Hawaii, Pacific Biodiesel was conceived in response to serious environmental and health concerns surrounding unmanageable quantities of used cooking oil being dumped into the Central Maui Landfill.
+Robert King, then owner of King Diesel that maintained the landfill’s generators, proposed converting the restaurant waste into biodiesel that would fuel the generators.
 Within a year, his proposal was a reality.
 The original small-scale plant — recognized as one of the first commercially viable biodiesel plants in the U.S. — marks the beginning of our company.
 Since opening and operating the very first retail biodiesel pump in America, Pacific Biodiesel has built a solid reputation as a leading pioneer in the rapidly expanding biodiesel industry.